July 19, 2011

-Last Wednesday, and each Wednesday in March, I will be working on a project with third graders.
-This an ambitious project that links the students research about various countries with lots of bookmaking.
-We make a large folder with pockets, which we refer to as a suitcase, then put small handmade books in these pockets.
-These small books will be filled with writing and pictures pertaining to the country that each student is studying.
+Last Wednesday, and each Wednesday during this month of March, I will be working on a project with third graders.
+This is an ambitious project that links the student’s research about various countries with lots of bookmaking.
+We first make a large folder with pockets, which we refer to as a suitcase, then students make small handmade books in these pockets.
+These small books will be filled with writing and pictures relevant to the country that each student is studying.

 There are SMART Boards in each of these classrooms.
 This means that when I draw out the instructions for making the books the teachers can click on a “Save” button and save what I have drawn.
-I sometimes try to erase the drawings before the save because I start off drawing big and end of squeezing in the last steps, Which makes for a silly looking set of instructions.
+I often try to erase the drawings before the save because I start off drawing big and end up squeezing in the last steps, which makes for a silly looking set of instructions.
 But erasing the steps before the students can complete them is silly too.

 This past week a light went on in my head: if I draw out what I want the students to know and save it on-line then I can link the SMART Board to my image….not only that, but I can email the links of the appropriate images to teachers before I meet with them.
-This can both facilitate easy retrieval of the images which I instruct, and it can be stored as a reference, thereby empowering the teachers to reenforce the bookmaking techniques after my residency is over.
+This can facilitate easy retrieval of my tutorial pages, and it can also be stored as a reference, thereby empowering the teachers to re enforce the bookmaking techniques after my residency is over.

-Oh, last week we made a simple accordion.
-I taught a couple of pop-ups to put in the valley folds.
+Oh, last week we made a simple accordion, like in the drawings above.
+I then taught a couple of pop-ups to put in the valley folds.
 That will be what the next handout will be about.

 February 15, 2011